 Where is the entrance to the studio?

-We are located on the Second Floor at Room #213 in the Arabi Plaza ( 7011 St Claude Ave, Arabi LA,70032).
+Watch the video above!
+We are located on the second floor at Room #213 in the Arabi Plaza ( 7011 St Claude Ave, Arabi LA,70032).
 To get upstairs, you can come in the side entrance of the building near the discount store.
 Go up the stairs and continue down the hall.
 Our studio will be on the left as you come in.

 Alternatively you can also enter from the rear entrance which is a steel stair case on the other side of the building.

-No, but we do recommend showing up for class at least 10 minutes ahead of time to give you time to put up your things, get your yoga mat and props, and be prepared for class.
-Please also take a moment to sign our New Student Waiver
+As a result of COVID-19 we have reduced our in-person class sizes.
+Please sign up for your class here.
+We recommend showing up for class at least 10 minutes ahead of time to give you time to put up your things, get out your yoga mat and props, and be prepared for class.